OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 A mix of classic narratives and cutting edge forms, this program offers a snapshot of the contemporary cinematic landscape.
 Serving up the sights, sounds and stories from cultures around the globe, this section presents the latest from established masters, festival award winners, box-office hits, and hidden gems.

-Michael Kutza; Mimi Plauche; Rebecca Fons; Sam Flancher (Competitions Coordinator); Vivian Teng
+Mimi Plauche; Mimi Plauche; Sam Flancher (Competitions Coordinator); Vivian Teng

 A) Eligibility Requirements

-1. Films completed on or after September 1, 2014 are eligible.
+1. Films completed on or after October 1, 2018 are eligible for consideration

-2. Films previously submitted to the Chicago International Film Festival are NOT eligible.
+3. Films previously submitted to the Chicago International Film Festival are NOT eligible for consideration.

-3. US premieres are given priority, but films must be at least a Chicago premiere.
+4. Films must be at least a Chicago premiere, and US premieres are given priority.
 Films that (a) have screened publicly in the Chicago area, (b) have had a theatrical run in the US prior to the Festival dates, (c) have aired on US television prior to the Festival dates, or (d) are available for purchase in North America are NOT eligible.

-7. Entrant confirms and warrants required legal authority to submit the entry into the Festival and to use all music, images, and content in the entry.
+8. Entrant confirms and warrants required legal authority to submit the entry to the Festival and to use all music, images, and content in the entry.